-A. Agent Technology
+1.1 Agent Technology

 A multi-agent system is a loose aggregation or society of agents each with clearly defined roles, responsibilities and functionality.
-Thus agent technology is described as a promising field to fit in the distributed nature of the logistical network, due to the widely distributed heterogeneous open nature of agent platforms [1].
+Thus agent technology is described as a promising field to fit in the distributed nature of autonomous cooperating logistics processes, due to the widely distributed heterogeneous open nature of agent platforms, e.g. by Klügl et al. (2005).
 It has the potential to play a key role in building and supporting virtual enterprises, enriching higher level of communication and enabling more intelligent services provision.
 The agent oriented paradigm also includes components related to design, development, deployment and subsequently to handle the management of agents.
-They need to negotiate and to co-operate in open environments.